JamesWWilson/JamesWWilson.github.io/_posts/2019-03-12-Parking-Violations-at-UCLA.md

-What street you live on makes a huge difference for how significant ticketing will affect you, as well as what types of tickets will bother you.
+What street you live on makes a huge difference for how significant ticketing will affect you, as well as what types of tickets will end up bothering you.

 When are tickets given?